gkbamrah/console-game/README.md

-Rock-paper-scissors game created using HTML/CSS + JavaScript
+Rock-paper-scissors game created using HTML/CSS + JavaScript to practice skills in JavaScript